ksoze84/sokore/README.md

 * Never set the kore object state directly.
 * You may save another data in the object besides the state, but be aware that the components will not react to changes to this data automatically.
 * Do not manipulate state directly in the constructor.
-* The kore class name you define is used as key for storing/sharing the kore instance.
+* The kore class name is used as key for storing/sharing the kore instance.
 Never use the same name for different kore classes, even if they are declared in different scopes.

 ## The no-store hook: useKore